Welcome to the ultimate Koh Samet travel guide – your go-to resource for everything there is to know about this tropical paradise.

 Most of Koh Samet’s beaches lie along the eastern shore of the island meaning you can easily hop from bay to bay.

 Some great beaches to check out include Ao Phai, Ao Wong Duean and Ao Cho.

 The main beach on the western shores is called Ao Phrao and is known to be the best sunset spot on the whole island.

 Make sure to bring along your best Thailand Instagram captions as you’ll be needing them!

 The beaches get quieter and more secluded as you head south.
 I actually spent an entire day exploring the south of the island and found several completely empty beaches!

 How To Get To Koh Samet

-Koh Samet is siutated close to Bangkok and Pattaya making it the perfect weekend getaway!
-If you’re staying close to Bangkok or Pattaya, this means you won’t need to fly to get to Koh Samet.
+Koh Samet is located close to both Bangkok and Pattaya making it the perfect weekend getaway.

 Things To Do In Koh Samet